 The Operations and Data Management Division at STScI constructs the HST observing schedule and the actual command loads to be sent to the telescope.
 Communications with the spacecraft are performed via the Tracking and Data Relay Satellite System (TDRSS) which consists of a set of satellites in geosynchronous orbit.
 The TDRSS network supports many spacecraft in addition to HST.
-Therefore the use of the network, either to send commands or return data, must be scheduled.
-Because of limited onboard command storage capacity and TDRSS availability, the command sequences for HST observations are normally uplinked approximately once every 8 hours.
+Therefore the use of the network, either to send command storage capacity and TDRSS availability, the command sequences for HST observations are normally uplinked approximately once every 8 hours.
 HST then executes the observations automatically.
 Data are downloaded ten to twenty times per day depending on the observing schedule.